ofk16fsm/Django-react-note-app/README.md

 # django-react-note-app
 About:

 This project was my first backend & frontend web application which were used Django & React.
-A demo website is deployed on Heroku.
 Some of functionality hasn't done yet.
 Just want to show what I can do for fullstack web development.

 The API will be shown by adding this 'api/' to the end of URL.